Findhorn Ecovillage: History

-The October 1982 Conference ‘Building a Planetary Village’ hosted by the Findhorn Foundation marked the beginning of serious attempts by the intentional community, which had existed at Findhorn since 1962 to demonstrate a human settlement that could be considered sustainable in environmental, social, and economic terms.
+The October 1982 Conference ‘Building a Planetary Village’ hosted by the Findhorn Foundation marked the beginning of serious attempts by the quasi-intentional community, which had existed at Findhorn since 1962 to demonstrate a human settlement that could be considered sustainable in environmental, social, and economic terms.

 The term 'ecovillage' later came to be used to describe such experiments and in 1995 the first international conference of ecovillages, Ecovillages and Sustainable Communities for the 21st Century, was held in Findhorn.
+The Global Ecovillage Network (GEN) grew out of this conference.

 At first almost all of the activities this involved, such as eco-house construction, a 75 kW Vestas wind turbine and an ecological waste water treatment system, were undertaken by the Findhorn Foundation itself, or its trading company New Findhorn Directions Ltd. However, from 1990 onwards a growing number of independent charities, businesses, small sister communities, independent practitioners and community bodies have grown up and significantly extended the size and diversity of ecological projects, some of which are listed below.
 As of 2005 the Ecovillage has around 450 members centred around The Park (the main campus on the southern edge of Findhorn), but also based at numerous locations in the nearby town of Forres and elsewhere in Moray.

-The project supports approximately 300 jobs in the Findhorn/Forres area and provides a total aggregate economic impact in excess of £5 million per annum in the Highlands of Scotland as a whole.
+Prior to the economic impacts listed above, and the resulting winding up of the Findhorn Foundation Trust, and loss of 150 jobs, the project supported approximately 300 jobs in the Findhorn/Forres area and provided a total aggregate economic impact in excess of £5 million per annum in the Highlands of Scotland as a whole.

+The community buy-out of November 2024, via the community-owned Ecovillage Findhorn Community Benefit Society (EF), aims to restore jobs and regenerate economic impact over time; in partnership with the local council and others.
+EF raised £400,000 of inward investment to start this process via a community bond issue in autumn of 2024.

 On 12 April 2021 a major fire destroyed the eco-village's community centre and main sanctuary; Police Scotland arrested a 49-year-old man.
 On 6 July 2021 Joseph Clark, the community centre manager, admitted setting the fire after being made redundant.